bemigini/hubness-reduction-improves-sbert-semantic-spaces/README.md

 ```
 python run.py train --output-folder=<file> --training-parameters=<file> [options]
 ```
+training_parameters.json contains all the training parameters used in the article.
 For example, to train sentence-BERT models with settings from training_parameters_small_example.json on the stsbenchmark dataset using the gpu and saving the output in the "output" folder, run the command
 ```
 python run.py train --output-folder=output --training-parameters=training_parameters_small_example.json --cuda